Emergency Fund vs Debt Payoff

 When Debt Payoff Should Lead

 If you carry revolving balances above 18% APR and your job is stable, aggressive payoff after a minimal buffer usually wins mathematically.
+Every dollar of principal retired stops that dollar from generating daily interest.
 Run your timeline with a debt-free date projection to see how many months each extra payment removes—and how much interest you avoid.

 When Savings Should Lead